Omelasco/public/README.md

 #### Return objects

 This endpoint returns relationship objects called by either the entity who is being interacted with (Followed, Commented On, Interacted with) or the interacting entity (Follower, Commenter, Interactor).
 Friends are logged in both directions.
-Each call returns up to 500 relationship objects.
+Each call returns up to 50 relationship objects.

 ##### Overall return

 ```
 {
 	"relationship_list": list of Relationship Objects,
-	"num_relationships": "int", length of relationship list
+	"num_relationships": "int", length of relationship list,
-	"most_recent_logged_returned": "datetime", most recent relationship time returned, this can be used to paginate
+	"most_recent_logged_returned": "datetime", most recent relationship time returned, this can be used to paginate,
+	"oldest_logged_returned": "datetime",oldest relationship time returned, this can be used to paginate
 }
 ```